CiscoKorea/kubespray_aci/docs/lab_setup.md

 * If you want you can grab an Ubuntu VM template at this link: [Ubuntu-16.04 Template](https://cisco.box.com/s/zboppg9jeutg1p9ttow2cr2zgr11ztsm)
   * This template is configured with:
     * 2 CPU, 16GB HD, 2GB RAM and 2 NIC
+    * username/pass: cisco/123Cisco123
 * You can create your own template as long as it is a Ubuntu 16.04.
 Edit **roles/vmware-vm/defaults/main.yml** and set the hd_size to be equal to your VM template disk size.
 You can also set the ram_size there.
+* When you create the Template configure the 2 NIC as CONNECTED or the cloned VM will boot up with disconencted Nic and the script will fail.
 ### Supported K8S Versions:
 * 1.7.11